 Alternatively, you can take the train to Exeter St Davids or Exeter Central and change to a train to Exeter.
 Megabuses and National Express coach services also serve Exeter.

 For more specific directions, check out my how to get to Exmouth post.

 Enjoy the beach

 Exmouth beach is one of the most popular stretches of coastline in the county.
 With two kilometres of golden sands, amusement arcades, a mini golf course and plenty of fish and chip shops, you can easily spend all day here!

 Visit Orcombe point and hike the cliffs

-Exmouth is perhaps most famous for being at the end of the Jurassic Coast.
+Exmouth is perhaps most famous for being at the end of the Jurassic Coast, which is one of the best places for walks in Exmouth.
 Orcombe Point, which is on the cliffs just above the town, marks this.
 You can easily climb up here from the beach and admire the view, as well as the stunning prehistoric cliffs.
 Click here for Google maps location.

 See the nature of the Exe Estuary